 Dr Matthew Smith

-Matthew has experience in applying advanced statistical methods to answer epidemiological research questions regarding cancer patient health outcomes.
-His research involves investigating the patient and healthcare system interactions, evaluating interventions to reduce inequalities, and recommending key policy decisions.
+My experience is in applying advanced statistical methods to answer epidemiological research questions regarding cancer patient health outcomes, incorporating the investigation of the patient and healthcare system interactions, evaluating interventions to reduce inequalities, and recommending key policy decisions.

 In 2021, I received the Better Methods, Better Research award, jointly funded by the Medical Research Council and the National Institute of Health Research.
 During this 3-year programme I will advance methods in causal inference (e.g., targeted maximum likelihood estimation) for wider dissemination and reproducibility in applied research.

 My additional interests are in estimating causal effects within the relative survival setting, emulating target trials, handling missing data by using multiple imputation in observational studies, and investigating socioeconomic inequalities in the management of patients with non-Hodgkin lymphoma.